Curtiss SB2C Helldiver: Australian service

-At an early stage of World War II, the Australian government noted that the Royal Australian Air Force (RAAF) lacked dedicated dive bombers and ordered 150 Curtiss Shrikes.
-These aircraft were paid for by the US Government as Lend Lease aid.
+At an early stage of World War II, the Australian government noted that the Royal Australian Air Force (RAAF) lacked dedicated dive bombers and ordered 150 Shrikes.
+These aircraft were paid for by the US government as Lend Lease aid.
 By November 1943, when the first shipment of 10 Shrikes arrived in Australia, the RAAF had decided that dive bombing was an outmoded tactic.
 Vultee Vengeance dive bombers, which were already in service with the RAAF, were being replaced by light bombers.
 As a result, the order for the remaining 140 Shrikes was cancelled.

 While the 10 aircraft received were taken on strength, with the RAAF serial prefix A69, only one of these Shrikes officially took to the air in RAAF service.
 A69-4 was assigned to No. 1 Air Performance Unit, for performance testing, between December 1943 and April 1944.
 The RAAF and US Fifth Air Force already operated a joint pool of aircraft types common to both services in the South West Pacific theatre and, by mid-January 1944, the other nine Shrikes had been transferred to USAAF units.
 A69-4 was also transferred to the USAAF in December 1944.

 British service

 The Helldiver's service with the British resembled Australian experience with the type.
-A total of 26 aircraft, out of 450 ordered, were delivered to the Royal Navy's Fleet Air Arm, where they were known as the Helldiver I. After unsatisfactory tests by the A&AEE that pinpointed "appalling handling", none of the British Helldivers were used in action.
+In total, 26 aircraft out of 450 ordered were delivered to the Royal Navy's Fleet Air Arm, where they were known as the Helldiver I. After unsatisfactory tests by the Aeroplane and Armament Experimental Establishment (A&AEE) that pinpointed "appalling handling", none of the British Helldivers were used in action.

 Greek service

-American aid provided the Royal Hellenic Air Force with 48 Curtiss SB2C-5 Helldivers from surplus U.S. Navy stocks.
-The aircraft were delivered by the aircraft carrier USS Sicily (CVE-118) in the spring of 1949.
-From the 48 aircraft, 6 were used for ground instruction or spare parts and 42 were given to 336th Fighter Squadron (336 Μοίρα Διώξεως) to replace Supermarine Spitfires and the squadron's name was changed to 336th Bomber Squadron (336 Μοίρα Βομβαρδισμού).

-Greek SB2C-5 Helldivers had minor changes for their COIN operations: the hard rubber tailwheel (for carrier use) was replaced by a bigger pneumatic tire for use on landing strips; and the rear gunner station and its twin MGs were deleted, as no aerial opposition existed and weight reduction was used for bombs and extra machine guns.
+American aid provided the Royal Hellenic Air Force with 48 SB2C-5 Helldivers from surplus USN stocks that were delivered by the aircraft carrier USS Sicily (CVE-118) in the spring of 1949.
+From the 48 aircraft, six were used for ground instruction or spare parts and 42 were given to 336th Fighter Squadron (336 Μοίρα Διώξεως) to replace Supermarine Spitfires and the squadron's name was changed to 336th Bomber Squadron (336 Μοίρα Βομβαρδισμού).
+Greek Helldivers had minor changes to better suit the counterinsurgency mission profile; specifically, the hard rubber tailwheel (for carrier use) was replaced by a bigger pneumatic tire that was more compatible with austere landing strips, and the rear gunner station and its twin machine guns were eliminated, as no aerial opposition existed and the weight reduction achieved could be used to carry more bombs and machine guns.

-Curtiss SB2C-5 Helldivers, Supermarine Spitfires, and North American T-6D/Gs were used in ground-attack missions against Communist ground forces, camps, and transports during the last stages of the Greek Civil War.

-Curtiss SB2C-5 Helldivers saw a relatively brief combat service and were gradually phased out by 1953.
+Helldivers, Spitfires, and North American T-6D/Gs were used in ground-attack missions against Communist ground forces, camps, and transports during the last stages of the Greek Civil War.
+The type had a relatively brief combat service with Greece before being phased out by 1953.
 A few were in use until 1957 as photographic aircraft.
-One Curtiss SB2C-5 Helldiver was restored in 1997 and is displayed in the Hellenic Air Force Museum.
+One SB2C-5 was restored in 1997 and is displayed in the Hellenic Air Force Museum.